What is amitriptyline?

 This medication is best taken right before bed as it can cause drowsiness and sedation.

-You can take amitriptyline with all acute and preventative medications that help with migraines and their symptoms.
+You can take amitriptyline with all acute and preventive medications that help with migraine and its symptoms.

 Keep it in a dry place at a cool room temperature.

 Amitriptyline is generally well-tolerated in doses for migraine prevention.
 If you do experience any serious side effects, you might notice: